 The Grenfell Tower Inquiry will examine the circumstances leading up to and surrounding the fire at Grenfell Tower on 14 June 2017.
 It will establish the facts and will make recommendations as to the action needed to prevent a similar tragedy happening again.

-The Inquiry will be independent.
-It will be for the Chairman to decide what documents should be produced and who should give evidence.
+The Inquiry is independent.
+It will be for the Chairman, Sir Martin Moore-Bick, to decide what documents should be produced and who should give evidence.

-Residents of the Tower, others who live in the locality and those who have lost friends and family will be able to take part in the Inquiry.
+Residents of the Tower, others who live in the locality and those who have lost friends and family will be able to take part and the Government has said that funds will be made available, where appropriate, to cover the costs of their legal representation in the Inquiry.

-After the Chairman has obtained all of the available evidence, he will prepare a report for the Prime Minister.
+After the Inquiry has heard all of the relevant evidence, the Chairman will prepare a report for the Prime Minister.
 The Prime Minister has undertaken to publish the report in full and send it to Parliament.